Smithy is committed to protecting your privacy. We collect only the

 Name and URL of your Slack workspace

-We use this to personalise your experience in Smithy and to enable easy redirects back to the Slack app after adding Smithy to your workspace, respectively.
+We use this to personalise your experience in Smithy and to enable easy redirects

 The number of people in your Slack workspace